marian-code/ssh-utilities/README.md

 Module API also exposes powerfull SSHPath object with identical API as `pathlib.Path` only this one works for remote files

+## API documentation

+Can be found at readthedocs: https://ssh-utilities.readthedocs.io/en/latest/

 ## Contributing